Financial Reporting Manual

 The auditor of the financial statements of the non-issuer entity must be registered if, in performing the audit, the auditor played a “substantial role” in the audit of the issuer, as that term is defined in PCAOB Rule 1001(p)(ii).
 If the “substantial role” test is not met, the firm is not required to be registered.
 The inclusion or exclusion of such a report under S-X 2-05 does not affect this determination.

-S-X 2-02 requires that the auditor’s report state whether the audit was conducted in accordance with GAAS.
-In Release No. 34-49708, the SEC stated that “references in Commission rules…to GAAS or to specific standards under GAAS, as they relate to issuers, should be understood to mean the standards of the PCAOB plus any applicable rules of the Commission” (emphasis added).
-In the situation identified in the chart above, the view of the SEC staff is that the reference to GAAS in S-X 2-02, as applied to the other auditor’s report, does “relate to an issuer” for purposes of Release No. 34-49708 and that, therefore, the other auditor’s report must refer to the standards of the PCAOB.
+S-X 2-02 requires that the auditor’s report state the applicable professional standards under which the audit was conducted.
+Under S-X 1-02 an audit of the financial statements of an issuer means an examination by an independent accountant in accordance with the standards of the PCAOB.
+In the situation identified in the chart above, the view of the SEC staff is that the applicable professional standards in S-X 2-02, as applied to the other auditor’s report, relates to an issuer and, therefore, the other auditor’s report must refer to the standards of the PCAOB.

 If a principal auditor is making reference to another auditor’s report on the financial statements of the non-issuer entity, the other auditor’s report must refer to the standards of the PCAOB.
 See footnote 4 above.
 If a principal auditor does not make reference to another auditor’s report on the financial statements of the non-issuer entity, the other auditor’s report need not refer to the standards of the PCAOB.